Tarbes: Demography

-The population of the commune of Tarbes as of 1 January 2017 is 41,518 inhabitants, thus placing the commune as 12th of the Occitanie region.
+The population of the commune of Tarbes as of 1 January 2023 is 44,399 inhabitants, thus placing the commune as 12th of the Occitanie region.
 In 2017, the Communauté d'agglomération de Tarbes-Lourdes-Pyrénées (86 communes, 123,588 inhabitants) was created which, regionally, ranks 8th in population.
 The urban unit (unité urbaine) has 78,594 inhabitants.
-It includes the more urbanised communes and those nearest to Tarbes, notably the communes of Aureilhan (7,745 inhabitants), Bordères-sur-l'Échez (5,227 inhabitants), Séméac (4,926 inhabitants) and Barbazan-Debat (3,463 inhabitants).
+It includes the more urbanised communes and those nearest to Tarbes, notably the communes of Aureilhan (8,031 inhabitants), Bordères-sur-l'Échez (5,399 inhabitants), Séméac (5,236 inhabitants), Juillan (3,999 inhabitants) and Barbazan-Debat (3,478 inhabitants).
 The urban area (aire d'attraction d'une ville) has 135,654 inhabitants (2018), and is the ninth of Occitanie behind Toulouse, Montpellier, Perpignan, Nîmes, Béziers, Narbonne, Montauban and Albi.

 The following table shows the 15 communes of the urban unit of Tarbes, all of which are also members of the Communauté d'agglomération de Tarbes-Lourdes-Pyrénées.